Mohammed Ben Sulayem: why FIA president's controversial reign has enraged F1 drivers

 Mayer said that Ben Sulayem took umbrage at him representing COTA on this occasion, a role he’d performed many times previously alongside being a steward, and had him removed.

-President moves to consolidate political power
+President consolidates political power

 December 2024

-The vote, put before the heads of member national motor sport associations, passed with 75% approval, now meaning that any ethics complaints will be reviewed by the FIA president and president of its senate, rather than the senate itself.
+National motor sport associations approved his proposal that any ethics complaints will be reviewed by the FIA president and president of its senate, rather than the senate itself.
+It also removed the power of the audit committee to investigate financial issues independently.

-“This is not an issue about what the changes might or might not be to the rules on the senate or the ethics committee.
-This is a fundamental debate about how governance should work within the FIA and the opportunity for proper, open debate on these matters.”
+“I’ve got reservations about a number of issues within the changes,” Motorsport UK chairman David Richards told the BBC.
+“This is a fundamental debate about how governance should work within the FIA and the opportunity for proper, open debate on these matters.”

 Questions have been previously about the finances of Ben Sulayem’s private office.
-There’s also been the establishment of a $1.5m ‘president’s fund’ which would go to member clubs – these clubs vote for the FIA president.
+There’s been the establishment of a $1.5m ‘president’s fund’ which would go to member clubs – these clubs vote for the FIA president.

+“Generally, if you look at it in a positive way, it could have its own reality show with what’s happening at the moment,” commented Toto Wolff.
 “I think all of our stakeholders need to bear in mind that we need to protect this holy grail of a sport, that it is, and do it with responsibility and accountability and transparency.
 And it doesn’t come across like that.”